Homeschool for Free: History/Social StudiesAugust 2, 2018

 - America’s Heritage: An Adventure In Liberty – this is a full K-12 curriculum that’s been teacher-tested.
 The book has a fee but the PDF pages are free.

 - If you have competitive students on your hand, they may enjoy the American History and Western Civilization social studies challenge bowl!

 - Miracle of America provides insight on American History from a Biblical point of view.

 - Eyewitness to History is definitely a site to bookmark!
 If you’re looking for eyewitness accounts and primary documents to supplement your high school social studies program, this is the site for you!

-Teaching high school social studies in your homeschool is actually quite simple!
-With the four-year plan that most people follow, you’ll know what to cover each year and how to get it done simply.
+Teaching history or social studies in your homeschool is actually quite simple!
+With the plan that most people follow, you’ll know what to cover each year and how to get it done simply.
 Bonus: you can even include primary sources – such as original documents – in your studies all at NO cost to you!